Midnight-Scripts/push-status/README.md

 Please provide:
 - Desired node name (e.g., `MoonStake`, `Enigma`)

-Once approved, you will receive:
+Once verified, you will receive:
-- A unique **API Key** to be used in the Authorization header
+- A unique **API Key** to be used in the script

 ---